-- 7. The income tax treatment of initial repairs arises from the distinction made between expenditure that is considered to be of a:

-- capital nature (and not deductible); or

-- revenue nature (and deductible).

-- 8. The courts have drawn this distinction on numerous occasions.
-Their decisions have given rise to a number of principles, summarised in this section as follows. - 9.
-The decisions in Hallstroms and Nchanga provide the best guides to the general principles that require distinguishing between: - the acquisition of the means of production (capital) and the use of them (revenue); or - the reform or more effective establishment of the organisation by which income will be produced (the "profit-yielding subject") (capital) and the means by which that organisation will be used (revenue); or - the costs of creating, establishing, acquiring or enlarging the permanent structure of the business (capital) and the costs of using the structure to earn income or of performing the income-earning operations (revenue). - 10.
-Based on these principles, it is necessary to consider what the expenditure is calculated to effect from a practical and business point of view (Hallstroms). - 11.
-The Privy Council adopted the general principles of Hallstroms and Nchanga in BP Australia.
-It suggested five factors could be considered to help decide whether an expenditure is capital or revenue in nature.
-These factors are guides only.
-In the end, the answer will depend on a close examination of the facts of the particular case and the character of the particular payment. - 12.
-The Court of Appeal summarised the "BP Australia factors" in McKenzies: - the need or occasion which called for the expenditure; - whether the payments were made from fixed or circulating capital; - whether the payments were of a once and for all nature producing assets or advantages which were of an enduring benefit; - how the payments would be treated under ordinary principles of commercial accounting; and - whether the payments were expended on the business structure of the taxpayer or whether they were part of the process by which the taxpayer earned income.
+- 10. The income tax treatment of essential initial repairs arises from the distinction made between expenditure that is considered to be of a: - capital nature (and not deductible due to the capital limitation); or - revenue nature (and deductible under the general permission). - 11.
+The courts have drawn this distinction on numerous occasions.
+Their decisions have given rise to a number of principles, summarised in this section as follows. - 12.
+The decisions in Hallstroms and Nchanga provide the best guides to the general principles that require distinguishing between: - the acquisition of the means of production (capital) and the use of them (revenue); or - the reform or more effective establishment of the organisation by which income will be produced (the "profit-yielding subject") (capital) and the means by which that organisation will be used (revenue); or - the costs of creating, establishing, acquiring or enlarging the permanent structure of the business (capital) and the costs of using the structure to earn income or of performing the income-earning operations (revenue). - 13.
+Based on these principles, it is necessary to consider what the expenditure is calculated to effect from a practical and business point of view (Hallstroms).